88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 3.
 The topmost line is the last in Tui, whose attribute is complacent satisfaction, appearing in flexibility or docility.

 Paragraph 5.
-'His mind and aim have not yet been brilliantly displayed:'--this is in explanation of the case that some may even still not have confidence in him.
+'His mind and aim have not yet been brilliantly displayed:' -- this is in explanation of the case that some may even still not have confidence in him.

 Paragraph 6.
 The topmost position is that of the trigram; the subject of the line might bid farewell to all the work of the hexagram; but he cannot bear to do so.